MrcSnm/marvelcharacterviewer/README.md

 This is a sample application for Marvel API loading.

-Project made for Mobbuy challenge.
+Project made for Mobbuy challenge by Marcelo S N Mancini.